We Offer Wilderness Therapy For Boys 14-17

 Depression– Depression can be tough, especially with teens which is why wilderness therapy programs offer therapeutic help to teens who are struggling with this.

-Trails has wilderness therapy programs designed for pre-teens ages 10-13, adolescents ages 13-17 and young adults 18-25.
+We offer programs designed for pre-teens ages 10-13 and adolescents ages 13-17.
 Our clinically proven methods work exceptionally well with:

 - Suicide ideation